hnky/pytorch-workshop/Lab 2 - Setup AML/readme.md

 To train our model we need an Azure Machine Learning Compute cluster.
 To create a new compute cluster, use the following command.

-This command will create an Azure Machine Learning Compute cluster with 1 node that is always on and is using STANDARD\_NC6 virtual Machines.
+This command will create an Azure Machine Learning Compute cluster with 1 node that is always on and is using Standard_NC4as_T4_v3 virtual Machines.

->To speed up the training process you can use a GPU enabled NC6 machine

 ```
 az ml compute create --type amlcompute -n gpu-cluster --min-instances 1 --max-instances 1 --size Standard_NC4as_T4_v3 --tier low_priority